PaperMC/Starlight/TECHNICAL_DETAILS.md

 use the inefficient propagator to do it.
-So while it might not seem like a lot, typically chunk sections are only going to ever need two or three sections worth of light propagations to become lit - but adding on an extra section for isn't very efficient.
+So while it might not seem like a lot, typically chunk sections are only going to ever need two or three sections worth of light propagations to become lit - but adding on an extra section isn't very efficient.

 Vanilla will also propagate skylight into chunks that are not lit.
-So it's also going to do light propagations that will be later overwritten.
+So it's also going to do light propagations that will later be overwritten.
 Starlight will not propagate into unlit chunks.
 This is a concern only for writing data to disk, but this is covered later.